mozilla/data-docs/src/datasets/search/search_clients_engines_sources_daily/reference.md

 ## Schema

-As of 2022-03-25, the current version of the underlying `search_clients_daily` is `v8`, and has a schema as follows.
+As of 2022-03-25, the current version of the underlying `search_clients_daily` is `v8`, with schema as follows.
-Generally recommend using [Data Catalog in GCP](https://console.cloud.google.com/datacatalog?project=mozdata&qSystems=BIGQUERY) for the most updated schema.
+Generally, see [Data Catalog in GCP](https://console.cloud.google.com/datacatalog?project=mozdata&qSystems=BIGQUERY) for the most up-to-date schema.
 It's backfilled through 2016-03-12.

 ```